I can say one thing lately, I have been writing, just not here.

 Every-now-and-then, a story will come to my mind.
 Sometimes a love story.
 Things that I would imagine and think about, things that I felt guilty for consuming my mind such as a sweet love story.
 For a long time I thought these thoughts, characters in my mind were bad thoughts, because they weren't real and they were temptations in my mind.
 That sounds really bad. . .how do I explain.
 For example, I would start to think about a guy who wasn't real.
 I would give him a name.
 I would play out his character in my mind and create a girl for him.
 But to even think of another guy, real or not made me feel that I was doing something bad.
 Eventually, I started reading again (thank you Hannah) and found these were like stories I was creating myself.
 I could do this.

 Then recently, this little epiphany came to me, WRITE IT DOWN.
 So I did.
 It has felt so good to put characters on paper.
 Whether they ever get read doesn't matter.
 For years I have been creating stories and letting them come and go, because I believed I could never write.
-It's fun and realize my thoughts were bad.
-I was being inappropriate.
+It's fun and realize my thoughts weren't bad; I wasn't being inappropriate.
 I love my husband and I don't have those kind of thoughts.
 I just think of my life and girls lives growing up and make stories.
-It's fun to put pieces of my experiences and feeling into these characters.
+It's fun to put pieces of my experiences and feelings into these characters.
 It has been joyful.

 I'm not afraid to write anymore and now wish I had written sooner.
 I have found that when I write and read it helps me better at writing.